-The City of Calgary’s annual paving program runs each year from June to October and includes approximately 150 locations.
+The City of Calgary’s annual paving program runs each year from mid-June through October and includes approximately 150 locations.
 Please note, locations may be added, removed, or delayed due to budget availability.

 The paving program is comprised of two steps: the repair or replacement of concrete sidewalks, wheelchair ramps, and curbs and gutters and, in the same section, the repair or replacement of asphalt roadway.
 This ensures the best use of resources and budget and minimizes the impact the paving program has on citizens.